 Following the Indo-Pakistan war of 1971, a structure consisting of black marble and four eternal flames was established at the heart of India Gate.
 This structure, now called Amar Jawan Jyoti (Flame of the Immortal Soldier) serves as the tomb of the Indian soldiers and martyrs.

-One of the most important events that takes place at India Gate is the annual Republic Day parade.
+A key event that takes place at India Gate is the annual Republic Day parade.
 The parade, which takes place on January 26th, is a grand celebration of India’s rich cultural heritage and is attended by thousands of people from all over the country.

 No Entry Fee